 PN-a Dispose of any metals, plastics, chemicals or old fishing gear

-PN-b Discharge any oil

-PN-c Lose any fishing gear

-PN-d Abandon any fishing gear
+[EU]: Not clear why this is proposed.
+We do not see reason to remove this pre-notification [EU]: Not clear why this is proposed.
+We do not see reason to remove this pre-notification

 PNA and Tokelau Response: the only binding requirement in CMM 2017-04 is paragraph CCMs which requires CCMs to “prohibit their fishing vessels operating within the WCPFC Convention Area from discharging any plastics (including plastic packaging, items containing plastic and polystyrene) but not including fishing gear”.
 So PN-b, PN-c, and PN-d cases do not involve potential infractions.
 Requiring busy national Compliance Officers to have to investigate and report on cases which they know can never be non-compliance undermines the standing of the Commission’s compliance resources, wastes compliance resources and weakens compliance in WCPO tuna fisheries.
 This is one of the CMMS that needs strengthening but can’t be strengthened until there is strengthened monitoring of the longline fishery.
 PN-e Fail to report any abandoned gear